 There’s also a bag to store the heels you’re inevitably going to shed after a couple of hours – dancing at a wedding, milling about at a cocktail party with Oprah – whatever.
 You just plop the villainous high heels in the bag, slide on your Tieks, and go on your merry Gangnam-style-dancing way.

-The other comfy but not cute flats I’ve been traveling the world with need to be replaced every 3-4 months while Tieks take three days and 150 steps to craft out of leather and possibly some sort of Elfin shoe magic.
+The other comfy (but not cute) flats I’ve been traveling the world with need to be replaced every 3-4 months while Tieks take three days and 150 steps to craft out of leather and possibly some sort of Elfin shoe magic.

 Versatility.
 I have a strict 3-shoe rule when traveling long term: a pair of flip-flops, a pair of athletic shoes and a pair of close-toed flats.
 This means I have to select those three pairs very, very carefully.
-The close-toed flats have to be casual and comfy enough to wear on a walking tour but dressy enough to attend a dinner with the former South African president.
+The comfortable flats have to be casual and comfy enough to wear on a walking tour but dressy enough to attend a dinner with the former South African president.
 (Yes, that happened!
 If only I’d had Tieks then, I wouldn’t have had to hide my shoes under the table all night!)

 Comfort.
 The most important aspect of any shoe for me is comfort – regardless of price.
 Tieks have a split, non-skid rubber sole and are made of that soft, hand-stitched leather.
 The turquoise split sole makes them easily foldable and flexible, molding to the shape of the foot.

 I wish I’d known about Tieks when I was living in NYC – they are absolutely the perfect commuter shoe.

 Who wears Tieks?
 Well, obviously Oprah and I have Tieks in common now, among so many other things — but also big city gals with public transit commutes, anyone who travels for business or pleasure and stylish ladies who put a lot of mileage on their tootsies.